Battle Royale (manga): Battle Royale II: Blitz Royale

 After the encouragement of her best friend Itou Yamamoto and her mother she decides to face the chances.
 Her fears are supposedly put to rest when word spreads that all 50 Programs had already been executed in the year making them 100% unlikely to participate.
 Arriving at their field trip in one piece, Makoto begins to forward all her nervousness into getting a boy she likes: Nomura.

-As the field trip kicks off, and the girls sneak into one of the boys' rooms, specifically Nomura's.
+As the field trip kicks off, the girls sneak into one of the boys' rooms, specifically Nomura's.
 While Itou takes advantage of the smuggled Vodka Nomura breaks the ice between himself and Makoto by asking her out, however, their romance is cut short when a boy runs in alerting the presence of their teacher.
 The girls hide inside the sleeping bags of the other boys which Nomura takes the chance of to feel Makoto's breast.
 Right when they believe the coast is clear, they are assaulted by a group of Navy soldiers who begin to forcefully push the students around which involves Nomura getting the end of a gun smashed in his face.

 The students are all held captive by the government, and brought to a room where a man in a military uniform, Hoshou Takagi, stands to address the students of the new Navy Exclusive version of the Program.
 While the students are recovering from the sudden announcement, the intoxicated Itou is grabbed by the hair and has her long locks forcefully shaved off.
 As Makoto rushes to her friends side she meets the end of a gun, and her father's talisman is ripped from her neck.

 From this point the story becomes much darker, the students are sent to a non-aggressive defence school and forced to dispose of corpses.
 They are then gassed in a shower chamber, dressed in full military attire (complete with collar).

 When given the chance to rebel against the government, Makoto declines causing Nomura to become aggravated calling her "Chicken Shit".
 However, when Boy #3 Mitsugu Kawasaki gets the same opportunity, he takes it but as he turns his gun to the soldier he becomes the first victim of the new program and has his collar detonated before all his classmates, killing him.

 It is later revealed that Mitsugu is the brother of the winner from the first Battle Royale.

 The volume ends with Makoto as the solo female survivor and solemnly swearing that she will not let another class experience what she and her class went through while watching another new generation of teenagers arrive on the island, implying that a new Program is about to begin.